Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 **Business Process Flows**
 Defined action steps and stages to determine a business Process or follow up flows, data needed to proceed or ability to visually display process steps.

+**Business rules**
+Rules that can be applied to forms in a Model Driven App to enforce business logic.
+Not supported in Power Pages (yet)

 ## C